HeshanKarunaratne/notes/README.md

     5 .
 Explain the role of API gateways in microservices?
     - Acts as a single entry point for client requests to microservices
     - Handles dynamic routing, load balancing
-    - Support intergration with Service Discovery and Authentication
+    - Support integration with Service Discovery and Authentication

     6 .
 What is circuit breaking and how is it implemented using Spring cloud?
     - It is a pattern that prevents cascading failures in microservices